 Children’s Hospitals that do not have access to IPHIS are required to report annual aggregate safe sleep screening data by the first Monday in February of each year.
-The Annual Aggregate Safe Sleep Reporting Form should be submitted using the “Submit” button that is embedded at the top of the form, or by emailing the form to email@example.com.
+The Annual Aggregate Safe Sleep Reporting Form should be submitted by emailing the form to email@example.com.

 Safe Sleep TV PSA 30 second (see below)